ruby-rdf/rdf-virtuoso/README.md

 The intent of this class is to act as an abstraction for clients wishing to connect and manipulate linked data stored in a Virtuoso Quad store.

 ## How?
-RDF::Virtuoso::Repository builds on RDF.rb and is the main connection class built on top of APISmith to establish the read and write methods to a Virtuoso store SPARQL endpoint.
+RDF::Virtuoso::Repository subclasses RDF::Repository built on RDF.rb and is the main connection class built on top of APISmith to establish the read and write methods to a Virtuoso store SPARQL endpoint.
-RDF::Virtuoso::Query extends RDF::Query and adds SPARQL 1.1. update methods (insert, delete, aggregates, etc.).
+RDF::Virtuoso::Query subclasses RDF::Query and adds SPARQL 1.1. update methods (insert, delete, aggregates, etc.).

 For examples on use, please read:
-     ./spec/client_spec.rb
+     ./spec/repository_spec.rb
 and
      ./spec/query_spec.rb